 You can generally find these partner flights through the British Airways website when booking with Avios; when British Airways doesn't offer service for a certain route, flights from partner airlines will show up in the results.
 In some cases, you may have to call British Airways to book these partner flights.

-Here is what you need to know about the British Airways Credit Card 100k bonus:
+Here’s what the British Airways Credit Card currently offers:

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.